gastonmuijtjens/macOSAppCleaner/README.md

 # macOSAppCleaner
 Small command line tool for cleaning up old application files after deletion of an application on macOS.
-Takes a keyword and searches for files or folders in the appropriate folders in the Library folder of the current user.
+Takes a keyword and searches for files or folders in the configured folders in the Library folder of the current user.
 In case a file or folder is found, the application will provide the user with an option to delete it.

 ## System requirements